Emrals/masternode/README.md

 }
 ```

-Testnet masternodes: make sure to use port 22548 and edit the config files ~/.muncore/mun.conf and
+Testnet masternodes: make sure to use port 22548 and edit the config files ~/.emralscore/emrals.conf and
-~/.muncore/testnet3/masternode.conf.
+~/.emralscore/testnet3/masternode.conf.
 The testnet3 folder is created on the first run of the daemon with the testnet flag
 or you can create it yourself.
 Start both the vps and local nodes with the flag -testnet or include line testnet=1 in
-the mun.conf file.
+the emrals.conf file.
 Multiple nodes can be all managed through the same local wallet file, the local (hot wallet)
 masternode.conf file will include one line per masternode.

 Troubleshooting
 ---------------
 If there is a fork or the node daemon is stuck for some other reason, you can try doing the following:
-1. Stop the daemon from the mun directory ./mun-cli stop
+1. Stop the daemon from the emrals directory ./emrals-cli stop
- If you change rpcuser, rpcpassword or rpcport parameters of mun.conf while the daemon is running you will not be able
+ If you change rpcuser, rpcpassword or rpcport parameters of emrals.conf while the daemon is running you will not be able
 to stop the daemon via the cli wallet.
 Then find the process by name:
 ```
-ps -A | grep mun
+ps -A | grep emrals
 ```
 A typical output is: 3167 ?
-00:04:12 mund
+00:04:12 emralsd
 Then kill the process by its id:
 ```
 sudo kill 3167